thelfer/mfem-mgis/docs/paper/joss/paper.md

 Also, contrary to non linear forms provided natively by `MFEM`, `MFEM/MGIS` allows to assign distinct behaviors to each material.
-The `MGIS` data structures are also use to add support for partial quadrature functions to `MFEM`, a feature needed to store internal state variables on each material.
+The `MGIS` data structures are also used to add support for partial quadrature functions to `MFEM`, a feature needed to store internal state variables on each material.